Fitoussi/geo-my-wp/readme.txt

 Let the Buddypress members of your site to easily add location to their profile.
 Let them search and find other members near them or near any address using an advanced proximity search form.

 = Advanced Location Form =
 Add location to your posts, Buddypress members, and other component, using the advanced location form that GEO my WP provides.
 Drag the marker to the location on a map, pick from suggested results using Google address autocomplete while typing an address, enter coordinates, or manually enter the address fields.
-This is as flexiable and accurate as it get get.
+This is as flexible and accurate as it get get.

 = Advanced Forms Builder =
 Create unlimited mashup maps and proximity search forms to search and find post types, BuddyPress members, and other components, based on an address, distance, categories, profile fields and more.